nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 permalink: accessrecord_view_medications.html
 summary: "Medications HTML view"
 ---
-{% include customcallout.html content="**Warning:** The content of the Medications view is currently under review following initial First of Type feedback, and will be uplifted in version 0.7.0 of the specification." type="danger" %}
+{% include customcallout.html content="**Warning:** The content of the Medications view is currently under review following initial First of Type feedback, and will be uplifted in a future version of the specification." type="danger" %}

 <a href="#" class="back-to-top">Back to Top</a>